-- Educational Engagement: The coloring book offers children the opportunity to engage with the stories of the sculptures and the concept of healing gardens. - Emotional Healing: The book offers a way to engage with and interpret the gardens to foster relaxation and joy, supporting children's recovery. - Cultural Enrichment: The book connects children to cultural stories behind the sculptures, enhancing their appreciation for art and nature.
+- Educational Engagement: offers children the opportunity to engage with the stories of the sculptures and the concept of healing gardens. - Emotional Healing: offers a way to engage with and interpret the gardens to foster relaxation and joy, supporting children's recovery. - Cultural Enrichment: connects children to stories behind the sculptures, enhancing their appreciation for art and nature.

-(Full images are on following pages)
+(Full Books are on following pages)